 …Baldo Minaudo, MBA, Broker, Real Estate Homeward, 416-564-0245

-As Toronto real estate prices continue to impress the market, two neighbourhoods are attracting attention among builders and investors.
-With the prices of detached homes East of downtown Toronto continuing to skyrocket, many first-time home buyers are looking eastward towards in the Birchcliffe-Cliffside and Cliffcrest communities, which meet at Midland Avenue with Cliffcrest to the east and Birchcliffe-Cliffside to the west.
+As Toronto real estate prices continue to impress the market, there is one neighbourhood that is attracting more than its share of attention among builders and investors.
+With the prices of detached homes East of downtown Toronto continuing to skyrocket, many first-time home buyers are looking eastward towards in the Birchcliffe-Cliffside community.

 Attracted by the atmosphere created by the long-time residents, accessibility to the downtown core, abundant shopping, variety of restaurants, breathtaking views of the lake and proximity to the famous cliffs of Scarborough Bluffers Park, the community is now on the radar of would-be first-time home buyers.
 Properties with a view of the lake are a sought after treasure, especially builders looking to make a higher return on building houses for those willing to pay a premium for a million-dollar view.
 Perhaps that is why they call it a million-dollar view (converted to the current value of the collar).